-The Infections in Oxfordshire Research Database (IORD) is an important part of the Antimicrobial Resistance and Modernising Microbiology Theme.
+The Infections in Oxfordshire Research Database (IORD) is an important part of our work.
 It includes routinely collected electronic data from hospital and GP records, covering about 1% of England.

 The overall goal of IORD is to improve the management of infections and potentially infection-related episodes in UK hospitals.